nodalida2021/nodalida2021.github.io/cfp.md

-To inquire about the submission and reviewing process or the scientific programme of the conference, please email: nodalida2021-pc@googlegroups.com
+To inquire about the submission and reviewing process or the scientific programme of the conference, please email nodalida2021-pc@googlegroups.com

-For all practical inquiries, please email ‘nodalida2021-loc@googlegroups.com’.
+For all practical inquiries, please email nodalida2021-loc@googlegroups.com.

 Follow us on Twitter: [https://twitter.com/NoDaLiDa](https://twitter.com/NoDaLiDa)